Purchasing imported Low-Value Goods

 Why do I have to pay for GST on imported Low-Value Goods?

-The imposition of GST on imported Low-Value Goods will achieve parity in GST treatment for all low value goods consumed in Singapore regardless of whether they are procured from overseas or locally.
+GST on imported Low-Value Goods ensures consistent tax treatment for all low-value goods consumed in Singapore, whether purchased locally or from overseas sources.

 How do I determine the value of Low-Value Goods?

-Low-Value Goods are goods with sales value at or below S$400.
+Low-Value Goods refer to items with sales value of S$400 or less.

-The sales value refers to the selling price of the goods, which is the amount of consideration received or receivable for the supply but excluding any amounts charged for:
+The sales value refers to the price of the goods, which is the amount received or receivable for the supply.
+It excludes:

-• Transportation and insurance costs (i.e. fees charged to customer for transportation and insurance) for transporting the goods from overseas to the place of delivery in Singapore;
+• Charges for transportation and insurance costs incurred in delivering the goods from overseas to the place of delivery in Singapore;

-• Any GST chargeable on the supply of Low-Value Goods; and
+• Any GST applicable on the supply of the goods; and

 Example 1: